This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Laws regarding medical malpractice generally favor defendants, so winning a case is difficult without expertise and experience.

-- The right lawyer will make all these critical decisions easier so that you can get through the process of filing with less stress.
+- The right lawyer will make all these critical decisions easier so that you can get through the filing process with less stress.

 Find a lawyer to take your case and begin the process by searching for an individual or a firm specializing in medical malpractice and birth injuries.
 Make sure the lawyer has specific experience and wins for similar clients.